Cyrus Kouandjio

-Cyrus Berenice Kouandjio (/ˈkwɑːndʒoʊ/ KWAHN-joh) (born July 21, 1993) is a Cameroonian former professional American football offensive tackle.
-He was drafted by the Buffalo Bills in the second round of the 2014 NFL Draft.
-He played college football at Alabama.
+Cyrus Berenice Kouandjio (/ˈkwɑːndʒoʊ/ KWAHN-joh) (born July 21, 1993) is a Cameroonian former professional player of American football who was an offensive tackle in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, earning consensus All-American honors in 2013.
+He was selected by the Buffalo Bills in the second round of the 2014 NFL draft.

-High school career
+Early life

 Kouandjio initially attended High Point High School in Beltsville, Maryland, where he played football for the Eagles program.
 After his freshman year he was recruited by and transferred to DeMatha Catholic High School in Hyattsville, Maryland with his older brother Arie, where he played football for the Stags program.
 He competed in the 2011 Under Armour All-America Game.
 Kouandjio, a five-star and consensus top offensive line prospect in the nation by Rivals.com, ESPN, Scout.com, and SuperPrep, received offers from over sixty schools, including: Alabama, Auburn, New Mexico, USC, and Iowa.
 He was the fourth-ranked prospect in the recruiting class of 2011.

 On National Signing Day, Kouandjio announced on ESPNU that he would attend Auburn University.
 Later that day, it was reported that he had second thoughts about his choice and was still undecided.
 Three days later, on February 5, 2011, Kouandjio's brother Arie announced on his Twitter account that Cyrus would attend the University of Alabama.

 College career

 In 2011, Kouandjio contributed as a true freshman, playing in eight games until a knee injury in the second half against Tennessee ended his season.

 As a sophomore in 2012, Kouandjio started all 14 games at the left tackle position.
 He had the fewest career starts on the Alabama offensive line in the 2012 season.
 In the 2013 BCS National Championship Game against Notre Dame, Alabama repeatedly ran to the left behind Kouandjio, contributing to 265 net yards rushing and 5.9 yards per rush.
 On Alabama's third drive, Kouandjio pancake blocked Notre Dame defensive end Sheldon Day.
 Kouandjio ended the 2012 season ranked as the top offensive tackle from the 2011 recruiting class.

 As a junior in 2013, Kouandjio was a first-team All-Southeastern Conference (SEC) selection.
-After the season, he decided to forego his senior season and entered the 2014 NFL Draft.
+After the season, he decided to forego his senior season and entered the 2014 NFL draft.

 Professional career

+Pre-draft

-As early as April 2013, Kouandjio was projected as one of the top selections in the 2014 NFL Draft.
+As early as April 2013, Kouandjio was projected as one of the top selections in the 2014 NFL draft.